 The least-squares fit line indicates that higher LSAT scores go with higher law school GPAs.
 But how certain is this conclusion?
 The plot provides some intuition, but nothing quantitative.

 You can calculate the correlation coefficient of the variables using the |corr|function.

 rhohat = corr(lsat,gpa)

 Now you have a number describing the positive connection between LSAT and GPA; though it may seem large, you still do not know if it is statistically significant.

 Using the bootstrp function you can resample the lsat and gpa vectors as many times as you like and consider the variation in the resulting correlation coefficients.

-This command resamples the lsat and gpa vectors 1000 times and computes the corr function on each sample.
-Here is a histogram of the result.
+This resamples the lsat and gpa vectors 1000 times and computes the corr function on each sample.
+You can then plot the result in a histogram.

 hist(rhos1000,30) set(get(gca,'Children'),'FaceColor',[.8 .8 1])